cameronmcnz/cameronmcnz/course/index.md

 I really hope you've enjoyed the course and learned a thing or two.

-We're not done yet, but before you forget, could you please fill out an eval.
+We're not done yet, but before you forget, could you please fill out an [eval](https://www.webagesolutions.com/eval).
 It's appreciated:

-Please go to: https://www.webagesolutions.com/eval.
+Please go to: [https://www.webagesolutions.com/eval](https://www.webagesolutions.com/eval).
 Then:

-Enter the following class code: 503947-2266
+Enter the following class code: <b>503947-2266</b>
 Select <b>FINAL</b> (NOT Daily) Evaluation
 Fill in the form and submit it